Gitty-McHubface/sdc-project3/README.md

 | Dropout(0.5)                                                 | (10)          |  0       |
 | Dense                                                        | (1)           |  11      |

-***Total params: 348,219
+*** Total params: 348,219

-The Lambda normalization layer zero centers the pixel values of the input image withing a range of -0.5 to 0.5.

-### Training the model
+The hyperparamaters are:
+ * epochs = 6
+ * validation split = 0.2
+ * drop out prob = 0.5
+ * left/right steering correction = 0.25

+A video of the car driving around the track using this model can be found at examples/video.mp4.
+I also included a video at examples/correction_video.mp4 that shows the car steering away from the edges of the track after I manually move it there.

+I also trained a model that used RELU activations for the fully-connected layers.
+It can be seen below.

 | Layer                |      Output Shape  |  Params  |
 |:-------------------------------------------------------------|:--------------|:---------|